-The Buccinator muscle is a bilateral square-shaped muscle constituting the mobile as well as the adaptable cheek area.
+The Buccinator muscle is a bilateral square-shaped muscle constituting the mobile and adaptable cheek area.
 Couper and Myot coined the term buccinator in the year 1694.
 This muscle is sometimes referred to as an accessory muscle of mastication due to its role in compressing the cheeks inwards against molars, thus, aiding in chewing and swallowing.
-Due to its function of puffing out cheeks, it is also called “trumpeter muscle.”
+Due to its function of puffing out cheeks, it is also called the "trumpeter's muscle."
 It lies deep to the skin.
-Superficial to this muscle lies the anterior border of the masseter muscle and more superficial facial muscles.
+Superficial to this muscle lies the anterior border of the masseter and more superficial facial muscles.
 One of the first muscles in an infant to get activated during sucking is the buccinator.

 Structure and Function

 It also helps in the retention and stabilization of the complete denture.
-Research also shows it to play a role in patients with a habit of thumb/finger sucking.
+Research also shows it plays a role in patients with a habit of thumb/finger sucking.

 There are different phases of swallowing.
-Buccinator tends to act during two of the phases of swallowing. i.e. oral and pharyngeal phase.
-Buccinator, along with the orbicularis oris muscle begins the swallowing movement in the oral phase by generating a peristaltic wave-like contraction.
+Buccinator tends to act during two of the phases of swallowing. i.e., oral and pharyngeal phases Buccinator, along with the orbicularis oris muscle, begins the swallowing movement in the oral phase by generating a peristaltic wave-like contraction.
 This wave passes through the pharynx.
-The wave gets initiated by the buccinator muscle and is followed by the orbicularis oris muscle quickly.
+The buccinator muscle initiates the wave and is followed by the orbicularis oris muscle quickly.

 The muscle derives from the second pharyngeal arch or the hyoid arch.
 It starts to develop along with other facial muscles between 3 and 8 weeks from the laminae formed on each side of the face from pre-myeloblasts and myeloblasts.
 There are five laminae formed out of which the mandibular lamina creates the buccinator.